Input XML

 About XML Formatter

 Format, validate, beautify, and minify XML data instantly.
-Supports auto-formatting on paste, configurable indentation, element and attribute counting, and works with any well-formed XML document.
+Supports auto-formatting on paste, configurable indentation, element and attribute counting, and any well-formed XML document.

 Real-time validation